 Image from Livingcost.org.

-While housing is comparatively cheap, food is more expensive in Seoul than in most countries.
-The graph below shows grocery prices in comparison to other cities around the world.
-As you can see, grocery shopping in Korea is on the very high end.
+While housing is comparatively cheap, many other goods such as food are more expensive in Seoul than in most other countries.
+The graph above shows grocery prices in comparison to other cities around the world.
+As you can see, grocery shopping in Korea is on the very high end – and these are common items which many would consider essentials.

 South Korea Minimum Wage